 Let’s imagine that you’ve decided to buy a new laptop.
 What determines your first steps on the way to the purchase?
 Where do you go to get the essential information?
-How do you define the budget?
-What web sources would you visit to buy the laptop?
+How do you define your budget?
+Which web sources would you visit to buy the laptop?
 And finally, would you prefer to shop online or visit a brick-and-mortar shop?

-These are just a couple of questions that normally arise when we decide to buy something.
+The questions in my intro above are just a few that normally arise when we decide to buy something.
 If you’re doing Internet marketing, you need to remember that for each of these questions, consumers will give different answers.
 Surprisingly (or not), a lot of our decision-making depends on our individual experiences and cultural background.

 For successful international marketing and advertising, it is important to understand how customers make decisions.
 It is no less essential to realize that people in different areas may not have equal access to Internet sources.
 They face different life challenges and prioritize goods and services differently.

 For instance, the fact that social media preferences vary by race and ethnicity has been illustrated in the Pew reports.
 According to them, African Americans and Hispanic Americans represent the most active users of TV, radio and mobile devices:

 Segmenting by age goes on to show that multicultural millennials are the highest content consumers: